-The Company is planning to evaluate and rank the prospects and if warranted, undertake up to 2,500m of drilling to test the potential of the Rio Minho Valley.
+The Company is planning to evaluate and rank the prospects at Main Ridge and if warranted, undertake up to 2,500m of drilling in late 2022.

 Hungry Gully

 Soil geochemistry surveys were completed by the Company during 2014 and 2015.
 In 2022, the Company plans on undertaking surface exploration mapping and sampling to evaluate the block.